The Writer’s Guide to Beta Readers: What Is a Beta Reader?

 1. A work colleague, a friend of a friend, or an acquaintance.
 I didn't say you couldn't know your beta readers at all.
 I just said they can't love you and want to shower you with praise just for getting out of bed.
 People you know are fine, as long as they don't like you too much, basically.

-3. People who haven't beta'd for you before.
+3. People who haven't done beta reading for you before.
 Keep it fresh.
 Not only do you not want to impose on the same group of people all the time, you also need new eyes on your writing.
 Readers tend to get more forgiving the more they read an author and you still need your betas to catch those problems!

-I'll talk more about how to find beta readers and preparing for the beta-ing process in the next post.
+I talk more about how to find beta readers and preparing for them in this article.

 How Many Beta Readers do You Need?